-\begin{thm} If $G$ is a $(C_4,C_5)$-free vertex decomposable graph, then $\reg(G)=\im(G)$. \end{thm} \begin{proof} By a result of Katzman~\cite{MK}, we already know that $\im(G)\leq \reg(G)$ for any graph $G$.
+\begin{theorem} If $G$ is a $(C_4,C_5)$-free vertex-decomposable graph, then $\reg(G)=\im(G)$. \end{theorem} \begin{proof} By a result of Katzman~\cite{MK}, we already know that $\im(G)\leq \reg(G)$ for any graph $G$.
 So, it is suffices to show that $\im(G)$ is an upper bound when $G$ fulfills the required condition.

-Suppose that $G$ is a $(C_4,C_5)$-free vertex decomposable graph.
-Since $G$ is vertex decomposable, it must have a shedding vertex $v\in V$, and such a vertex is codominated by Theroem~\ref{thm:shedding}.
-Note also that $G-v$ and $G-N_G[v]$ are $(C_4,C_5)$-free vertex decomposable graphs; hence, Theorem~\ref{thm:mv} applies.
+Suppose that $G$ is a $(C_4,C_5)$-free vertex-decomposable graph.
+Since $G$ is vertex-decomposable, it must have a shedding vertex $v\in V$, and such a vertex is codominated by Theorem~\ref{thm:shedding}.
+Note also that $G-v$ and $G-N_G[v]$ are $(C_4,C_5)$-free vertex-decomposable graphs; hence, Theorem~\ref{thm:mv} applies.
 The result follows by Lemma~\ref{lem:reg-codom}. \end{proof}